-The following sets forth information as to each nominee for election at the Annual Meeting, including their age, present principal occupation, other business experience during the last five years, directorships in other publiclyheld companies, membership on committees of the Board and period of service as a director of Credit Acceptance.
+The following sets forth information as to each nominee for election at the Annual Meeting, including their age, present principal occupation, other business experience during the last five years, directorships in other publicly-held companies, membership on committees of the Board and period of service as a director of Credit Acceptance.
 The Board recommends a vote FOR each of the nominees for election.
 Executed proxies will be voted FOR the election of director nominees unless shareholders specify otherwise in their proxies.

-Glenda J. Flanagan; age 63; Executive Vice President and Chief Financial Officer, Whole Foods Market, Inc.
+Glenda J. Flanagan; age 64; Executive Vice President and Senior Advisor, Whole Foods Market, Inc.

-Ms. Flanagan is the Executive Vice President and Chief Financial Officer of Whole Foods Market, Inc., the largest natural and organic foods supermarket retailer in the United States.
+Ms. Flanagan is an Executive Vice President and Senior Advisor of Whole Foods Market, Inc., the largest natural and organic foods supermarket retailer in the United States.
 Ms. Flanagan joined Whole Foods Market in 1988 as Chief Financial Officer, prior to which she held positions in public accounting, retail and business consulting.
+She transitioned from Chief Financial Officer to Senior Advisor in May 2017.
 Ms. Flanagan became a director of Credit Acceptance in March 2004.
 She is also a director of Fitbit, Inc. Ms. Flanagan is a member of the Company's Executive Compensation Committee, Audit Committee and Nominating Committee.

-Brett A. Roberts; age 50; Chief Executive Officer.
+Brett A. Roberts; age 51; Chief Executive Officer